The groups $G$ satisfying a functional equation $f(xk) = xf(x)$ for some $k \in G$: Finite -groups

 If $G\ne1$, then each witness $k$ is non-trivial.
 Thus $\W(G)\subseteq G\setminus\{1\}$ with equality if $G$ is elementary abelian.
-Surprisingly, equality also holds for $p$-groups of exponent $p$ if $p$ is large relative to the nilpotency class, see Corollary \ref{E5}.
-For instance this holds for the extraspecial group $p_{+}^{1+2m}$ when $p\ge5$.
+Surprisingly, equality also holds for $p$-groups of exponent $p$ when $p$ is `large' relative to the nilpotency class, see Corollary \ref{E5}(a).
+For instance this holds for the extraspecial group $p_{+}^{1+2m}$ when $p\ge5$, see Remark~\ref{re:ES}.

-The following lemma generalizes Lemma~\ref{L-sameexp}(b) by setting $N=G$.
+The following lemma generalises Lemma~\ref{L-sameexp}(b) by setting $N=G$.

 \begin{lemma} Let $G$ be a $p$-group where $p>2$.
 Suppose that $N\lhdeq G$, $k\in G$, $kN\in G/N$ has order $m$, $k^m\in\B(N)\cap\Z(N)$, and $(G/N,kN)$ is a $J$-group.
 Then $(G,k)$ is a $J$-group. \end{lemma}